-A list of my 170+ mostly academic publications can be found here.
-However, I also wrote non-academic books about the Linux operating system and contributed open source code/patches to the free software community.
+A list of my ca. 180 publications can be found here.
+I also wrote some non-academic books about the Linux operating system and contributed open source code/patches to the free software community.
 There is also a list of selected talks that I gave.
+I am a member of several steering committees, initiatives, program and organizing committees (cf. details).
+I am (or was) lecturing and supervising at several institutions.
+A list of my projects, both funded and spare-time software projects, is also available.

 Research interests